Characterizing Exoplanet Habitability: Observational Techniques

 \runinhead{Transit Spectroscopy:} In transit spectroscopy \citep{seager&sasselov2000,brown2001,hubbardetal2001}, the small fractional dimming of an unresolved exoplanet host star is measured as the planet transits the stellar disk.
 This quantity---the transit depth---is usually interpreted as the square of the ratio of a characteristic planetary radius ($R_{\rm{p}}$) to the stellar radius ($R_{\rm{s}}$), and, when measured at different wavelengths, the transit depth indicates the planetary atmospheric opacity as the world will appear larger on the stellar disk at wavelengths that correspond to larger extinction.
 While the overall scale of the transit depth is given by $\left( R_{\rm{p}}/R_{\rm{s}} \right)^{\!2}$, the contrast of spectral features will depend on the altitude difference probed within versus outside a molecular band ($\Delta z$), and is approximately,

 where $T$ is a characteristic atmospheric temperature, $\mu$ is the atmospheric mean molar weight, and $\rho_{\rm{p}}$ is the planetary bulk density.
 We have assumed the altitude range probed is a few pressure scale heights, and we have adopted Earth-like values for all parameters.
-When using this expression (and those below), input units must be the same as those for the adopted values (e.g., g~cm$^{-3}$ for mass density or solar radii for the stellar radius).
-Using stellar radii appropriate for early, mid, and late M dwarfs, the scale of features increases to 2, 10, and 60~ppm, respectively.
+For early, mid, and late M dwarfs, the scale of features increases to 2, 10, and 60~ppm, respectively.